*Originally SDS’s 500th post, I’ve now updated it*

 Looking back I’m happy with it, though I don’t know why I felt the need to defend myself straight away with ‘Just my opinion’.
 Perhaps I wasn’t as confident in offering up my thoughts at the point.

-Lesson learnt – Start.
-Rather than keep thinking about doing something get on and do it.
+Lesson learnt – Don’t just think about it, do it.
 Maybe it will die out in time, or maybe it will become a long-time hobby.
 You won’t know until you try!

 Look Ma, a banner!
-But I’ve been a complete dolt and not judged the width correctly; despite my mad paint skillz I’ve managed to make it look silly.
+Though through my excitement and lack of finesse resulted in the image not fitting correctly the banner.
 I thought I’d take some of my favourite films and place them up top to not only give the site some more personality but to show people what I’m into.

 Otherwise the site took a big jump up in the amount of content and options I was trying to provide.
 I was scoring my reviews at the time with the top rank being ‘Super Duper’.
 Later on I’d abandon scores altogether as I found it very limiting.